Hawaii Five-0 (2010 TV series)

-Peter M. Lenkov, one of the show's developers, created two additional police shows that were reboots of previous TV series: MacGyver and Magnum P.I.
-All three take place in the same fictional universe, and Hawaii Five-0 had crossover episodes with both of the others.
-The three shows have been collectively referred to as the "Lenkov-verse".
+The series takes place in same fictional universe with fellow reboot series MacGyver and Magnum P.I., both of which were also developed by Peter M. Lenkov.
+The three shows have been collectively referred to as the "Lenkov-verse", and Hawaii Five-0 had crossover episodes with both of the others.
 The series also exists in the same fictional universe as the NCIS franchise by way of a crossover event with NCIS: Los Angeles.